auth0/docs/articles/product-lifecycle/migration/liveid-api-deprecation.md

 ---
-description: This article covers the Live Connect + SDK deprecation and how to update your Auth0 Microsoft Account Connection.
+description: Learn about the Live Connect + SDK deprecation and how to update your Auth0 Microsoft Account Connection.
 toc: true
 contentType:
   - how-to